-Sourdough Trail is a 11.2 mile lightly trafficked out and back trail located near Boulder, CO that features a river and is rated as difficult.
+Sourdough Trail is a 11.2 mile lightly trafficked out and back trail located near Boulder, Colorado that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible from June until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash